Dhritarashtra: Reign

 After the incident with Rishi Kindama, Pandu retired to the forest.
 Hence, Dhritarashtra was offered the crown.
 Through the blessings of Vyasa, he and Gandhari had one hundred sons and a daughter, with his eldest son, Duryodhana, becoming his heir.
 Upon Duryodhana's birth, ill omens appeared; many sages and priests advised Dhritarashtra and Gandhari to abandon the baby.
 But they refused to do so; Duryodhana grew up with a princely education and his parents believed that he would be a great heir.

 However, when Pandu died, Kunti and her sons returned to Hastinapura, living alongside Dhritarashtra's children.
 Yudhishthira, Pandu's eldest son, was older than Duryodhana.
-Given that Pandu was the king and that Yudhishthira was born of the god Dharma, he had a strong claim to the throne.
+Given that Pandu was the king and that Yudhishthira was the son of the god of Dharma (Dharmaraja, also known as Yama) he had a strong claim to the throne.
 A succession crisis began; though recognising Yudhishthira's merits, Dhritarashtra favoured his own son, blinded by affection.
 Upon much pressure from the Brahmins, Vidura, and Bhishma, Dhritarashtra reluctantly named Yudhishthira as his heir.